On the Use of Auxiliary Variables in Multilevel Regression and Poststratification: Application

-We also apply the pseudo-weights of the ABCD baseline survey and compute the weighted estimates.
-Based on Table~\ref{abcd-est}, for the overall mean score estimates, the MRP estimate (85.32) is different from the weighted estimate (85.73), and both are significantly lower than the sample estimate without adjustments (86.20).
-MRP generates lower scores for girls from married families, low-income white children, and those whose parents are married and employed with larger households, but slightly higher scores for Black children, than the weighted and sample estimates.
-The variance of MRP estimators is lower than that of the weighted and unweighted sample estimators, an illustration of efficiency gains.
+We also apply the pseudo-weights of the ABCD baseline survey and compute the weighted estimates, where the eligible sample size is $11,872$.
+Comparing MRP with IPW, Figure~\ref{abcd-fig} presents the mean estimates of cognition test scores and 95\% CIs for the overall population and four sociodemographic subgroups of U.S. 9- or 10-year-old children.
+Detailed values are found in the Supplementary Material~\citep{mrp:supp:ys22}.
+For the overall mean score estimates, the MRP estimates (85.91) are slightly different from the weighted estimate (86.11), and both are lower than the sample estimate without adjustments (86.20).
+MRP generates higher scores for girls from single-parent families ($n=1565$, $\sim 83.17 \mbox{ vs. } 82.91 \mbox{ vs. } 82.72$), low-income white ($n=291$, $\sim 83.30 \mbox{ vs. } 82.29 \mbox{ vs. } 82.64$) and Black children ($n=1782$, $\sim 79.55 \mbox{ vs. } 79.04 \mbox{ vs. } 79.05$), but with overlapping 95\% CIs.
+For those from large households (more than five members) with single parents not in the labor force ($n=132$), the MRP estimates ($\sim 80.30$) are significantly lower than the weighted ($86.21$) and sample estimates ($86.43$), showing disparity.
+The variances of MRP estimators are lower than those of the weighted and unweighted sample estimators, illustrating efficiency gains.